jadonalam/Machine-Learning-Linear-Regression-/README.md

 # Machine-Learning-Linear-Regression-
-A code available to demonstrate Linear Regression in use.
+Code available to demonstrate Linear Regression in use.